dnolter959/longdrop2/README.md

 doesn’t differ much for different values of k, suggesting low sensitivity to departures from MAR in this case.

+**Developer Note:**

-**Developer Note:** s This package is not yet complete.
+This package is not yet complete.
 I still need to add functionality for random intercepts (not random slopes), add tests and complete documentation.